ryankortbeek/Arduino-Tetris/README.md

   the arduino
   3) Orientate the arduino so that the game on the display is upright
-  4) Move the joystick left or right to change the selected difficulty and once on the desired difficulty press down on the joystick and the game will begin
+  4) Move the joystick left or right to change the selected difficulty and once on the desired difficulty press down on the joystick and the game will begin.
+  The difference by difficulty is as follows:
+    - NOTE: On all 3 difficulties the fall rate increases by 100 ms for every three lines the player fills.
+The initial fall rate and piece selection algorithm vary based on difficulty.
+    - Easy : Uses the "NiceTris" algorithm to analyze the current board state for every new piece to actively try to give the player the best possible piece for the current situation.
+Start fall rate = 750 ms.
+    - Medium : Uses the "GrabBag" algorithm, this is what is used most often by Tetris games online.
+Basically simulates a bag full of all the possible pieces and each time we reach in the bag and pull out one piece.
+The previously picked pieces are not put bag in the bag until every piece has been pulled out.
+This guarantees a maximum of 12 other pieces between seeing two of the same.
+Start fall rate = 700 ms.
+    - Hard : Uses the "BustHead" algorithm which analyzes the current contour of the board and actively tries to give the player the worst piece for their current situation.
+Start fall rate = 600 ms,
   5) The goal is to fill as many rows/lines as possible and more points are awarded when more rows/lines are filled at once
+  7) Controls are as follows (all actions refer to movements of the joystick):
+    - UP: Rotate the block 90 degrees clockwise
+    - DOWN: Shift the current piece down one square
+    - RIGHT: Shift the current piece right one square
+    - LEFT: Shift the current piece left one square
+    - CLICK: Drop the piece to the lowest unfilled squares below it
-  6) The game ends once the blocks stack up past the top of the gameboard.
+  8) The game ends once the blocks stack up past the top of the gameboard.
 A game over screen will be displayed for a few seconds and then you will be returned to the home screen
-NOTE: MAYBE MORE ON HOW POINTS ARE AWARDED? ^

 Notes and Assumptions:
   * For a detailed walkthrough with regards to how rotating a piece is carried out, start at the function header for processRotation in gameBoard.cpp and navigate to the functions called inside processRotation and so on...
-NOTE: EXPLAIN THE DIFFERENT DIFFICULTY LEVELS ^

-NOTE: ADD ANYTHING ELSE YOU THINK WE NEED